-We all know that the speed of a website is one of the most important factors to successful conversion rates.
+We all know that the speed of a website is one of the most important factors for successful conversion rates.
 Faster loading websites benefit from higher SEO rankings, which directly affects higher conversion rates, overall user experience, engagement and low bounce rates.
-There are plenty of free tool available out there , that can help you test and boost your website speed.
-Before we go any deeper, here are a couple of pointers on what to do with website speed test tools:

 Link to tool: WebPageTest